Peritract/penguin-prediction/README.md

 # Penguin Prediction

-This repository contains code to do the following:

-1. Train a model to predict penguin species based on penguin dimensions
-2. Offer the above model's predictions as an API.
+This branch contains starter code for an API that predicts penguin species based on dimensions.
+The `notebooks/` folder contains the code to train a predictive model; the API itself should be built in `app.py`.

 ## Installation